The Circle is Cast.

-His position is the yoga pose of The Tree, and the Druid magical pose of The Crane.
-He is the sovereign, who willingly steps down from his throne in order to give his life for the fertility of the land.
+Thus, the Hanged Man can be seen as the archetype of the sovereign, who willingly steps down from his throne or place of power, in order to give his life for good of the people and the fertility of the land.

 The potential of his eventual triumph is visible to those who can see it, for if you reverse the Hanged Man, you will discover he is in the same pose as the Dancer figure in The World card.

 However, unlike The World figure, who extends the magic wands she holds, the Hanged Man has his arms behind his back.
 His power is not yet revealed, but is withdrawn, or still in the process of being discovered.

 If, as the Major Arcana suggests, life is a story, before any happy ending, we must face the test.

 This is not an easy thing in a culture where even the slightest physical or emotional discomfort fuels an industry of medicines, remedies, and advice.
 Sacrifice is considered, at best, old-fashioned and preferably avoided.
 At worst, it is a fearful taboo, something that befalls only losers and suckers.